A Cosmopolitan Capital Blending Imperial Grandeur with Iconic Landmarks

 Occupying an area of more than 400 hectares, the complex features a striking palace, several museums, giant exhibition halls, pavilions, decorative bridges, picturesque ponds, musical fountains, sculptures, and scenic landscapes.

-Park with palaces and museums Land Area: 4.05 km2 / 1000 acres
+Park with Palaces and Museums Land Area: 4.05 km2 / 1000 acres

 by Filtv / CC BY-SA 3.0

-# Metro Stations 6 3.1 out of 5 stars
+# Metro Stations 6

 As well as being widely considered the most beautiful underground transit system in the world, the Moscow Metro is also arguably one of the most efficient with trains passing every 90 seconds.